 TheAlternative Logo

-We are students at ETH who help you with Linux at our events and in our office (office hours: Tuesdays 10:30-13:30).
+We are students at ETH who help you with Linux at our events and in our office.
 For free!

 Because we love Open Source and Free Software and want to help you to get started (here's why).